grizzlypeaksoftware/WordpressXMLParser/readme.md

-Here’s the rewritten article reflecting your updated styling changes to the HTML page.
-The article incorporates your modifications—specifically the bolded paragraph, left-aligned list items with a margin, and the overall design tweaks—while keeping the content engaging and informative for your technical blog.

----

-### Parsing WordPress Export Files in the Browser: A Stylish JavaScript Tool with Clear Guidance
+## Parsing WordPress Export Files in the Browser: A Stylish JavaScript Tool with Clear Guidance

 WordPress’s XML export (WXR) is a fantastic way to back up or analyze your site’s content, but transforming that XML into a CSV file often feels like a chore reserved for server-side wizards.
 What if you could do it right in your browser with a tool that’s both powerful and visually appealing?
 In this post, I’ll walk you through a JavaScript solution that parses WordPress XML exports, generates a CSV with URLs, titles, types, and HubSpot module detection, and features a sleek design with step-by-step instructions.
 I’ve also shared it on GitHub for you to try out!